 You can’t talk about writing romance without touching on physically intimate scenes — though this doesn’t necessarily mean sex scenes, or even almost-sex scenes.

-Yes, R-rated scenes are likely to feature in certain genres, such as urban fantasy romances and erotica.
-But romance novelists in other genres often keep it pretty PG-13, either skipping sex altogether (especially in historical or YA romance) or “fading out” right before the scene in question.
+R-rated scenes are more likely to feature in certain genres, such as urban fantasy romances and erotica.
+But romance novelists in other genres often keep it pretty PG-13, skipping sex altogether (especially in historical or YA romance) or “fading out” right before the act.
 In the latter case, passionate kisses and electric touches substitute for actual sex scenes, and are part of what we count as "intimate."

 And the same rule is true of all intimate scenes, no matter how explicit: be careful about how you write them.
 Craft all descriptions of physical intimacy with a light touch, and only after sufficient buildup — make your readers eagerly anticipate each encounter.
 Also try to steer away from overwrought, euphemism-filled romantic language that can border on parody (you probably know the kind we’re talking about).

-One of the best tactics for writing intimate scenes is to simply study those that you think are written well.
-The author you emulate will depend on your subgenre and personal taste, but some mainstream authors who write good, nuanced love and sex scenes are Curtis Sittenfeld, Sally Rooney, and yes, Nicholas Sparks.
-The more you read and hone your own language for it, the better your love scenes will be.
+One of the best tactics for writing intimate scenes is simply studying those you think are written well.
+The author you emulate will depend on your subgenre and personal taste, but some mainstream authors who write good, nuanced love and sex scenes are Curtis Sittenfeld, Sally Rooney, and Nicholas Sparks.
+The more you read and hone your language for it, the better your love scenes will be.
 Trust us: your readers will thank you.

 6. Don’t neglect secondary characters

 While the main couple is obviously where most of your characterization focus should be, secondary characters are critical to a well-rounded romance.
 After all, when the heroine’s agonizing over her hot-and-cold text conversation with the hero, who’s she going to ask for advice?
 Why, her Tinder aficionado roommate, of course.